TranslucentTB/TranslucentTB/Readme.md

 Dynamic taskbar states (these can be used together):
  - Dynamic Window States (dynamic-ws), which will make the taskbar blurred when a window is maximised on the current monitor and transparent otherwise.
  - Dynamic Start Menu (dynamic-sm), which will make your taskbar match the system theme when the Start Menu is open.
 Does not change the Start Menu.
-WIP.

 TranslucentTB also supports custom tints, which make your taskbar any color you want.

 You can see it in action [here](https://gfycat.com/EverlastingCreamyIlladopsis) (Thanks @Gunny123!).

 ## Download
 You can download the program (prebuilt executables and source snapshots) [via the releases tab](https://github.com/ethanhs/TranslucentTB/releases).
 If you want to get the latest bleedging edge build, you can grab it over at the [AppVeyor artifacts](https://ci.appveyor.com/project/charlesmilette/translucenttb/build/artifacts).
+Note that these build may not work, or include features that are partially complete.
+Use at your own risk.

 ## Security
 Some antiviruses are over eager, so they might flag this program as malicious.
 IT IS NOT!
 The source is open, you can compile yourself, and I welcome any and all security reviews.